flyguy62n/linux-bash-tweaks/README.md

 # Linux Bash Tweaks

 This repository contains a collection of `.bashrc` tweaks and customizations to enhance and personalize me Bash environment.
-These tweaks are designed to improve productivity, streamline workflows, and add useful functionality to me terminal.
+These tweaks are designed to improve productivity, streamline workflows, and add useful functionality to my terminal.
 Maybe you'll like something in them too.

 ## Features
+- Simple activation in `.bashrc` to install and maintain
 - Custom aliases for common commands
 - Enhanced prompt customization
-- Environment variable optimizations
-- Handy functions for everyday tasks
+- Once-daily auto-update of `git clone`d and `pipx`-managed utilities
+- WSL support for YubiKey FIDO tokens in SSH and GPG

 ## Usage
-Add the following `bash-additions` to the end of your `.bashrc` file:
+Add the following to the end of your `~/.bashrc` file:

 ```bash
 # Bootstrap the linux-bash-tweaks repo